gnowenegue/directed-graph-bfs-dijkstra-exercise/README.md

 If `exact` is true, only the trips at the depth `maxStops` will be considered.

-If no trips can be found, 0 will be returned.
+If no trips can be found based on the conditions, 0 will be returned.

 ### calculateShortestRoute(startNodeName, endNodeName)